-Symptom action The monitor works when you turn on the server, but the screen goes blank when you start some application programs.
-Make sure that: The application program is not setting a display mode that is higher than to capability of the monitor.
+Symptom Action tion The monitor works when you turn on the server, but the 1.
+Make sure that:• The application program is not setting a display mode that is higher than the screen goes blank when you start some application capability of the monitor. programs.
 You installed the necessary device drivers for the application.
-Run video diagnostics (see "Running the diagnostic programs" on page 71).
+2. Run video diagnostics (see "Running the diagnostic programs" on page 60).
 If the server passes the video diagnostics, the video is good; see "Solving undetermined problems" on page 104.
 If the server fails the video diagnostics, reseat the I/O board.
 Replace the I/O board.
 The monitor has screen jitter, or the screen image is wavy, unreadable, rolling, or distorted.
-If the monitor self-tests show the monitor is working correctly, consider the location of the monitor.
+1. If the monitor self-tests show the monitor is working correctly, consider the location of the monitor.
 Magnetic fields around other devices (such as transformers, appliances, fluorescent lights, and other monitors) can cause screen jitter or wavy, unreadable, rolling, or distorted screen images.
 If this happens, turn off the monitor.
 Attention: Moving a color monitor while it is turned on might cause screen discoloration.
 Move the device and the monitor at least 305 mm (12 in.) apart, and turn on the monitor.
-Notes: a.
-To prevent diskette drive read/write errors, make sure that the distance between the monitor and any external diskette drive is at least 76 mm (3 in.). b.
+Notes: To prevent diskette drive read/write errors, make sure that the distance between the monitor and any external diskette drive is at least 76 mm (3 in.). b.
 Non-IBM monitor cables might cause unpredictable problems.
-Reseat the following components: a.
+2. Reseat the following components: a.
 Monitor b.
 Remote Supervisor Adapter II SlimLine (if one is present) c.
-I/O board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
+I/O board 3.
+Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
 Wrong characters appear on the screen.
-If the wrong language is displayed, update the BIOS code (see "Updating the firmware" on page 157) with the correct language.
+1. If the wrong language is displayed, apadic the blood code (see c 2.
 Reseat the following components: a.
 Monitor b.
-I/O board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time. •
+I/O board 3.
+Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.